mastodon/documentation/Running-Mastodon/Customizing.md

 1. Create `app/javascript/styles/custom.scss`.
 Here you can write whatever SCSS you want.
 2. Add `@import 'application';` to the end of the SCSS file.
 2. _(As of Mastodon 2.0.0)_ Update `config/themes.yml` to contain `default: styles/custom.scss`.
-3. Restart your webpack-dev-server (if you're in development mode) for it to be recognized and start live reloading.
-Naturally, in production you'll need to compile assets and restart for the changes to take effect.
+3. Restart your webpack-dev-server (if you’re in development mode) for it to be recognized and start live reloading.
+Naturally, in production you’ll need to compile assets and restart for the changes to take effect.

 ## Changing colors and other variables